`` Systemic lupus erythematosus (SLE) | Acthar® Gel (repository corticotropin injection)

 • You might develop high blood pressure, retain too much salt and water, or have low blood potassium levels.
 As a result of this, your doctor may recommend some changes to your diet, such as eating less salt or taking certain supplements

 • Vaccines may not work well when you are on Acthar.
-Talk to your doctor about which vaccines are safe to use when you are taking Acthar
+Talk to your doctor about which vaccines are safe to use while you are taking Acthar

 • Stomach or intestinal problems.
 Acthar may increase the risk of bleeding and stomach ulcers.
 Tell your doctor if you have stomach pains, bloody vomit, bloody or black stools, excessive tiredness, increased thirst, difficulty breathing, or increased heart rate